Richard Friske: Personal life

 Friske got married in 1950.
-Friske had three children, Judy, Richard Jr., and Neil Friske.
+Friske had three children, Judy, Dick Jr., and Neil Friske.
 Friske was Pentecostal.

 Dick Friske took over the orchards in 1983 and has run it ever since.
 During the COVID-19 pandemic, he led the orchard in a lawsuit against three Michigan state government agencies and Governor Gretchen Whitmer after the business refused to follow mask mandates.
-Neil will replace John Damoose in Michigan's 107th House of Representatives district after winning the 2022 Michigan House of Representatives election as a Republican.
+Neil replaced John Damoose in Michigan's 107th House of Representatives district after winning the 2022 Michigan House of Representatives election as a Republican.

 Death

 Friske died on June 17, 2002.